zeyadrezk/ChatApp-laravel/app/README.md

-Laravel Chat App with Reverb
+Laravel Chat App with Reverb and livewire
 This project provides a basic real-time chat application built with Laravel and Reverb for real-time communication.

 Prerequisites: